Every food photographer needs a little helper to ensure you get the shot you want.

-At the heart of any mouth-watering picture is the food styling behind it.
+At the heart of any mouth-watering picture (besides the loyal young helper) is the food styling behind it.

 Lately, I’ve been studying food styling techniques as I continue to try to improve my photography skills to benefit this blog and other personal projects.